Gladiolus Bulbs in Bulk from K. van Bourgondien

 If you live in zones 3-7, then the bulbs, or corms, should be dug up, or lifted, in the fall, and the corms should be stored in a cool place indoors and replanted in the spring.

-For more tips on growing and caring for gladiolus, visit here
+For more information, visit our page on tips on growing and caring for gladiolus

 Browse our wide selection of bulk gladiolus landscaping specials to find the gladiolus that'll add flair to your landscapes and cut-flower displays.